PPGOME/NerdMinigames/README.md

 - [X] Add anti-teamkill system
 - [X] Build kill logic
 - [X] Document commands
+- [ ] Add a way to end the game if all humans die
 - [ ] Document how to make an arena
 - [ ] Add armour modifcation to the arena customizer
 - [ ] Let players define game plates through commands